toknapp/arweave4s/README.md

 The core of Arweave4s is based on the [sttp http client](https://github.com/softwaremill/sttp), this allow to use it with different [http backends of your choice](http://sttp.readthedocs.io/en/latest/), such as akka-http, Moniz, OkHttp, Scalaz Streams, plain Futures, synchronously and many more.

 The response handling is designed to be as flexible as the backend.
-By providing an implicit handling context the response will be the monad of your choice `Try`, `Future` or a plain `T` and `Exception`.
+By providing implicit response handlers for the monad of your choice `Try`, `Future`
+`EitherT`, or plain old throw exceptions like it's 1999.

 The current version implements the [following endpoints](https://raw.githubusercontent.com/ArweaveTeam/arweave/master/http_iface_docs.md)